apostrophecms/apostrophe-documentation/docs/core-concepts/modules/how-apostrophe-modules-are-structured.md

----
-title: How Apostrophe modules are structured
+# How Apostrophe modules are structured
-layout: tutorial
----

 ## `lib/modules`: modules in Apostrophze